-Al Painter is a National Academy of Sports Medicine (NASM) certified Performance Enhancement Specialist as well as an NASM Corrective Exercise Specialist.
+Al Painter is a National Academy of Sports Medicine (NASM) Certified Personal Trainer, Performance Enhancement Specialist as well as an Corrective Exercise Specialist and TRX Qualified Trainer.
 He also holds a degree in Communications from Santa Clara University.

 Al has also been named “Best Bay Area Personal Trainer” by CitySports Magazine as well as being the recipient of a “People’s Choice Award” from Palo Alto Daily News.

 Training for a triathlon can be brutal, training for one while you’ve aches and pains is worse.
 It doesn’t have to be this way, and if you pull up a chair, your favorite cup of coffee and non-GMO organic snack of choice (hey, I work with Daniella from DFitLife, its my lot in life to eat like this now!)
 I’m going to learn you (as my father used to say) some fun exercises to help you train longer feeling stronger.

 In past rants, I mean posts, I’ve “touched” on most endurance athlete specific strength training programs containing exercises that look nothing, very little and not at all like swimming, riding or running.
 A very big fitness fail, and from what I’ve seen since 2006, a less efficient way of strength training.

 Luckily, you’ve come to the right place to obtain such information.
 Plus you’ll usually get a little sarcasm and a Batman reference or two in addition to an education in exercise.
 If my obvious modesty and humility hasn’t caused you to leave my blog and head elsewhere by now, I thank you.

 Ok, so back to the topic at hand, getting triathletes stronger.
 The good news is, it doesn’t take a whole lot to get there.